brbranch/dots-tween/README.md

 ### Command

-When starting a tween by calling `Tween`'s functions (e.g. `Tween.Move()`), it creates a tween command component of its kind (e.g. `TweenTranslationCommand`) containing the tweening data on the target entity.
+When starting a tween by calling `Tween`'s functions (e.g. `Tween.Move.FromTo()`), it creates a tween command component of its kind (e.g. `TweenTranslationCommand`) containing the tweening data on the target entity.

 If starting multiple tweens with the same type consequently, the command component will be overridden by the last one, which means only the last tween will be successfully triggered.